btemplep/authzee/docs/sdks.md

     ) -> GrantResult:
         """Get a grant by UUID.

-        If the grant_uuid does not match a stored grant, the result will have `grant` set to null and `has_failed` set to true.
+        If the grant_uuid does not match a stored grant, the result will have `grant` set to null and `error` set to a non-null error object.
         """
         pass